simioni/nest-pret/README.md

   - Restricted access to specific documents by ownership or other conditional policies
   - Serialization of the response object to contain only the fields to which the user role has access to
 - Standardized API responses, including:
-  - Automatic wrapping of the route handlers return object into a StandardResponse
+  - Automatic wrapping of return objects into a StandardResponse
+  - Handling of pagination, sorting and filtering
   - Generation of OpenAPI documentation for routes with proper response schema
   - Generation of OpenAPI response examples with proper serialization for each user role
 - Secure defaults: